clusteratlas/index/README.md

-# An open index for HTML5 indie game developers.
+# An open list of everything nice, curated for HTML Indie Game Developers.

-- Always open for PR's for contributions :)
+> Always open for PR's for contributions :)

 ## Table Of Contents